stavroskasidis/BlazorContextMenu/README.md

 ## ⚠️ Breaking changes ⚠️
+Upgrading from 0.11 to 0.12
+>- The following handlers are removed as they are no longer needed: `ClickAsync`, `EnabledHandlerAsync`, `VisibleHandlerAsync`

 Upgrading from 0.10 to 0.11
 >- The `CssOverrides` API is removed and override configuration is moved into templates.
 The `DefaultCssOverrides` of the `ConfigureTemplate` API must be used.